marknotton/craft-plugin-agent/README.md

 ## Extra

 All Agent service methods are accessible without the need to define 'craft.'.
-So all of the functions above can be called something like this instead:
+So all of the functions above can be called like this too:

 ```
 {{ agent.browser() }}